Federal Direct Graduate PLUS Loans

 - The graduate student borrower must have a completed and Free Application for Federal Student Aid (FAFSA) prior to submitting a Graduate PLUS Loan Request.
 Before submitting a Graduate PLUS Application, the student should calculate their estimated costs and resources to determine how much to borrow.

-There is a 4.288% fee for Graduate PLUS Loans.
+There is an origination fee of 4.276% for the Graduate PLUS Loan for 2016-17.
 It is important to consider this when determining your borrowing amount.
-For example, a $6,000 PLUS loan will yield a net disbursement total of $5,743.
+For example, a $6,000 PLUS loan with a 4.276% origination fee will yield a net disbursement total of $5,743.

 Graduate student borrowers will also need the following information in order to complete an application: